How to Succeed in The Most Regulated Industries in Social Media

 In both the medical and cosmetic surgery industries, it is always best to err on the side of caution.

 There are ways to help improve your compliance efforts on social media.
 These include:

 - Understand the regulations in your industry, and nominate a compliance officer within your business

 - Create a clear and concise social media policy for your staff members to refer to

 - Monitor all of your accounts regularly to catch errant posts

 - Have an approval process in place before publishing through social media

 - Invest in regular training for the staff to keep current with regulations

-ActiveWin Media offers digital services to a variety of clients.
+ActiveWin Media offers managed social media activity to a variety of clients.
 With the help of our compliance team, we stay on top of industry regulations, while delivering great acquisition results.